juergenlandauer/FoundationModelsArchaeology/README.md

-# FoundationModelsArchaeology
+# Visual Foundation Models for Archaeological Remote Sensing: A Zero-Shot Approach

-Test of foundation models on archaeological features
+This is the repository for supplementary materials on our article on foundation models for archaeological feature detection.

-The repository contains five sub-folders for each of the five experiments we present:
+The repository contains five sub-folders for each of the five experiments we present there:

 Experiment: